rajtejaswee/apple-website-clone/README.md

 # apple-website-clone
-This is my frontend UI clone of the apple website using ReactJs
+This is my frontend UI clone of the apple website using ReactJs.